nilguncelik/nilguncelik.github.io/_posts/git/2014-03-09-git-rebase.md

 	![](/img/git_rebase_remote_4.png)

 	- If you run a `git log`, you’ll see two commits that have the same author, date, and message, which will be confusing.
 Furthermore, if you push this history back up to the server, you’ll reintroduce all those rebased commits to the central server, which can further confuse people.
 It’s pretty safe to assume that the other developer doesn’t want C4 and C6 to be in the history; that’s why she rebased in the first place.

+- In general, to bring a feature branch up to date with its base branch, prefer rebasing your feature branch onto the latest base branch if you haven’t pushed this branch anywhere yet, or you know for sure that other people will not have checked out your feature branch.
+Otherwise, merge the latest base changes into your feature branch.

 ### Conflict handling